codeboxrcodehub/flutter-bkash/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()  [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)]()
 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 This is a [Flutter package](https://pub.dartlang.org/packages/flutter_bkash) for [bKash](https://www.bkash.com/) BD Payment Gateway.
 This package can be used in flutter project.
-We created this package while working for a project and thought to made it release for all so that it helps.
+We created this package while working for a project and thought to release for all so that it helps.

 ## How to use: